amblafont/dargent-examples/dargent-typing.md

 # Failure of the preservation property

-One important property of the type system on which the formalisation heavily relies on is that if a type `τ` is well-formed, then so is any well-formed instantiation `τ[t/α]`, where `α` is a type variable and `t` is a well-formed type.
+One important property of the type system on which the formalisation heavily relies is that if a type `τ` is well-formed, then so is any well-formed instantiation `τ[t/α]`, where `α` is a type variable and `t` is a well-formed type.